ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ### Support partial data updates

-The current API does not allow updating only a subset of the data, such as modifying a single row.
+The current API does not allow updating only a subset of the data, such as modifying a single record.
 It only supports a new array of data being assigned to `data`.
-While we could write an API to allow for this, TanStack does not support partial data updates, so it would provide no performance benefit over reassigning the entire set of data.
+While we could write an API to allow for partial updates, TanStack does not support partial data updates, so it would provide no performance benefit over reassigning the entire set of data.

 ## Open Issues